mplogas/laac/README.md

 ## Why

-I have an Kraken X53 and a Corsair Commander Pro in my UnRaid server.
-I was looking for ways to control it, running a Windows 10/11 VM with CAM and iCUE is overkill.
-Luckily, the great developers at liquidctl (https://github.com/liquidctl/liquidctl) released a tool that can control both. avpnusr has created an image (https://github.com/avpnusr/liquidctl-docker) that allows control of the Kraken AIO, but not the Commander controller.
-So I started extending the script, and quickly decided to go with a config file instead - because that's easier to back up and brings more flexibilty.
-I went with YAML, because it's easy to write and read for humans and Stefan Farestam posted a simple bash-based YAML parser (https://stackoverflow.com/a/21189044) that looked promising (and worked from the start!).
+I have an Kraken X53 and a Corsair Commander Pro in my UnRaid server, so I was looking for ways to control it.
+One option is running a Windows 10/11 VM with CAM and iCUE, but this seems overkill.

+Luckily, the great developers at [liquidctl](https://github.com/liquidctl/liquidctl) released a tool that can control both.
+[avpnusr](https://github.com/avpnusr/liquidctl-docker) created an image that allows controlling the Kraken AIO, but not the Commander controller.
+I started extending the script, but quickly decided to start from scratch and go with a config file instead - because it's easier to back up and brings more flexibilty.
+I went with YAML, because it's easy to write and read for humans and [Stefan Farestam](https://stackoverflow.com/a/21189044) posted a simple, bash-based YAML parser that looked promising (and worked out-of-the-box!).

 ## How